large64/The-Game/README.md

 To start the game, wait for the main menu to load.
 Press any of the GAME buttons, except EXIT.
 Use up, down, left and right arrow keys to control your spaceship, press space to fire a rocket.
+Pressing button "p" can pause the game, resume by pressing it again.